 zyBooks are collaboratively authored by talented teams of professors, content developers and software engineers.
 Click here to learn more about our authors.

 Smita Bakshi, CEO/Co-founder (Ph.D.
-Computer Science, UC Irvine / MBA, Harvard) Smita worked for a number of Silicon Valley high-tech companies across software development, product management, business development and strategy, before co-founding zyBooks and becoming its CEO in 2012.
+Computer Science, UC Irvine / MBA, Harvard) Smita was a professor at UC Davis and also worked for a number of Silicon Valley high-tech companies across software development, product management, business development and strategy, before co-founding zyBooks and becoming its CEO in 2012.

 Frank Vahid, CTO/Co-founder (Ph.D.
 Computer Science, UC Irvine) A UC Riverside CSE professor, Frank is an active researcher, and has also written several popular textbooks with major publishers and received many teaching awards, before co-founding zyBooks in 2012.
 He produced zyBooks' first materials and currently co-leads all authoring.

 Russ Andersson, VP of Finance (BBA Accounting, Angelo State) Russ provides operational and financial support to early stage companies.
 Most recently, he was the VP of Finance at Atlas Lift Tech, a healthcare services and software provider.
 Prior to Atlas, Russ served in many operational roles, most notably as the founder of Nadex, the North American Derivatives Exchange, and as a co-founder at Eden Ventures, a UK-based venture capital fund.

 Kathleen Hayes, VP of Institutional Sales (MA English, University of San Francisco) Kathleen Hayes is a thirty-year sales veteran in the technology industry.
 She specializes in developing new markets for start-up companies and building sales teams focused on success.
 She joined zyBooks to fuel their growth and provide strategic direction.